-Bandjoun Station Museum Cameroon of African Art is located in the midst of Bamiléké county, Approximately 270kms from Douala and Yaoundé − near the town of Bafoussam − the space rests on the high plateaus of West Cameroon, at an altitude of about 1500m.
-Vegetation is lush there, and agriculture particularly well developed.
-Another one of its traits is the fact that the region has preserved its traditions, noticeably its artistic traditions; the masks, for example, are still very present.
+Bandjoun Station Museum Cameroon of African Art is located in the midst of Bamiléké county.
+Approximately 270kms from Douala and Yaoundé − near the town of Bafoussam − the space rests on the high plateaus of West Cameroon, at an altitude of about 1500m, Vegetation is lush and agriculture particularly well developed.
+Another one of its traits is the fact that the region has preserved its traditions, noticeably its artistic traditions, the masks for example are still very present.
 Bandjoun is one of the very big chiefdoms of the Bamiléké ethnic group.